banner-bg

 Scavenger hunt

-Embark on a scavenger hunt with your children.
+Embark on a scavenger hunt with your children and help them find 100 items.
 Include anything like candies, pencils, or crayons.
 Instruct the children to work in groups to help them build their social, counting, and teamwork skills.

 Reading and movement activities